A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-An interesting difference about the three coordination patterns is that the first two depend on the system's semantics, while synchronized coordination is tolerant to any changes over the distributed system model.
+An interesting difference among the three coordination patterns is that the first two depend on the system's semantics, while synchronized coordination is tolerant to any changes over the distributed system model.
 In the next section we will hence show how the semantics of snapshot and broadcasting coordination patterns changes if we weaken the constraint of the system definition.
-So far, in fact, we have only considered the fixed delivery model, i.e., tuples arrive exactly at time $\theta(s + 1) + var$ if emitted at round $s$.
-But what would happen if we assume less constrained systems?
-In the next sections we will first take a look at systems with \emph{non-deterministic delivery} but bounded variance (condition $\textbf{S3}^{\prime\prime}$ of Section \ref{sec:synchronous_systems} doesn't hold); and then we will conclude with \emph{rsync} systems, i.e., systems with non-deterministic delivery and arbitrary finite variance.
-Figure \ref{fig:hierarchy_queries_new} updates the raffiguration of parallelly computable queries of Figure \ref{fig:hierarchy_queries} with the new results just discussed.
+So far, in fact, we have only considered the deterministic delivery model (\cf Section~\ref{sec:synchronous_systems}), \ie tuples arrive exactly after $\Delta$ physical time once emitted.
+But what happens if we assume less constrained systems, \eg in MapReduce we start to pipeline Reducers with Mappers?
+Below we first take a look at systems with non-deterministic delivery but bounded delay (Section~\ref{sec:async_del}, Mappers and Reducers tasks can be pipelined but in a single MapReduce step), and then conclude with \emph{rsync} systems, \ie systems with non-deterministic delivery and arbitrary, finite delay (Section~\ref{sec:generic_snapshot_delay}, Mappers and Reducers are full pipelined).